 May 29th, 2020 marked my last day at work.
 I had been planning for about 2 years to take a sabbatical and my idea was to execute it by summer 2020.
 I wanted to quit my job to experiment with a desire that had been growing in me over the last few years, the desire to serve others.

-During the past few months I have experienced some of the most extraordinary feelings one could hope for: deep happiness, excitement, gratitude, desire to explore the unknown and to live life as fully as I can, relief, and so many more.
-When I started to contemplate the option of taking a sabbatical I didn't have a very good idea of what I wanted to do, I only knew I wanted to explore an area that I gravitated towards and that seemed to ignite my soul every time I got involved with.
+During the past few months, I have experienced some of the most extraordinary feelings one could hope for: deep happiness, excitement, gratitude, desire to explore the unknown and to live life as fully as I can, relief, and so many more.
+When I started to contemplate the option of taking a sabbatical, I didn't have a very good idea of what I wanted to do.
+I only knew that I wanted to explore an area that I gravitated towards and that seemed to ignite my soul every time I got involved with.
 Experimenting means to explore something we don't know much about in order to acquire some knowledge and draw a conclusion based on the findings, so that's what I decided to do: experiment with it and see what conclusions I would come to.